Zingle/smtpd/README.md

 Limit on SMTP attachment size.
 This setting is optional and defaults to 20 MiB.

-### tls.cert
+### smtp.tls.cert
-Path to TLS cert in PEM format, used to secure HTTP/SMTP connections.
+Path to TLS cert in PEM format, used to secure SMTP connections.
 Note, the server only supports TLS upgrade.
 This setting is optional.
 If not set, the server will not use encryption.
-If set, the **tls.key** option must also be set.
+If set, the **smtp.tls.key** option must also be set.

-### tls.pfx
+### smtp.tls.pfx
 Alternate path to TLS certificate in PKCS#12 binary format.
-If set, this overrides **tls.cert**.
+If set, this overrides **smtp.tls.cert**.
 This setting is optional.

-### tls.key
+### smtp.tls.key
-Path to TLS private key in PEM format, used to secure HTTP/SMTP connections.
-This setting is optional, but must be included for **tls.cert** to work.
+Path to TLS private key in PEM format, used to secure SMTP connections.
+This setting is optional, but must be included for **smtp.tls.cert** to work.

 User Administration
 ===================